muratkeremozcan/pizza-api/README.md

 ### Controlling FF with `cypress-ld-control` plugin

 My friend Gleb Bahmutov authored an [excellent blog](https://glebbahmutov.com/blog/cypress-and-launchdarkly/) on testing LD with Cypress, there he revealed his new plugin [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control).
 We used it in [Effective Test Strategies for Front-end Applications using LaunchDarkly Feature Flags and Cypress.
 Part2: testing](https://dev.to/muratkeremozcan/effective-test-strategies-for-testing-front-end-applications-using-launchdarkly-feature-flags-and-cypress-part2-testing-2c72).
+The distinction here is using the plugin for a deployed service and the consequential test strategies.

 #### Plugin setup